faizan427/PMU-iTester/README.md

 # iTester
-Open source implementation of PMU connection tester in Linux An internship Project at EE-IIT Bombay.
+Open source implementation of PMU connection tester in Linux:
+An internship Project at EE-IIT Bombay.
 -------------
 Latest update:  14 February 2020